urjanichakravarti/Survival-Analysis/README.md

 * HR < 1 : Reduction in the Hazard
 * HR > 1 : Increase in the Hazard

+## Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+Don't forget to give the project a star!
+Thanks again!

 ## Inference

 ### Education